ptabasso2/oteljavalab/section08/README.md

 [root@pt-instance-1:~/oteljavalab/section08/activity]$ java -javaagent:dd-java-agent.jar -Ddd.service=springotel -Ddd.trace.otel.enabled=true -Ddd.appsec.enabled=true -Ddd.iast.enabled=true -jar build/libs/springtotel-0.0.1-SNAPSHOT.jar
 </pre>

-The command you've provided is for running a Java application with the Datadog Agent attached as a Java agent to collect various telemetry data, including traces and security-related events.
-Here’s what each part of the command does:

 1. `-Ddd.appsec.enabled=true`: Enables Application security monitoring.
 This means that the agent will collect data about the security context of the application and detect security-related events such as attempted attacks.